Updated: Apr 12

 Now we are going to get into this week's personal financial topic, which is, the basic rules of why you might need a trust as part of your estate plan.

-So here’s the most important question which is . . . how are your beneficiaries going to manage their portion of their inheritance when you pass away?
+So here’s the most important question which is . . . do your beneficiaries know how to manage their inheritance when you pass away?
 Probably not many of you based on statistics; just 42% of the population has will; let alone a trust.
 Plus, if you are under 40 typically you are not thinking about your mortality; however, if you have a will it may not be enough to carry out your actions after death.

 Cindy This can be a very in depth and super complicated topic, because estate planning and the type of trust you choose can be complex if you have scenarios in your life like more assets or wealth, or require more sophisticated tax planning.
-Maybe you have blended families, or very intentional thoughts about how to pass down your assets to heirs that may not include family members by law, or want to create tight controls about when an heir inherits their assets, or maybe you own a business, or even have special needs children or grandchildren to think about when you are gone and how they are cared for.
+Maybe you have a blended family or very intentional thoughts about how to pass down your assets to heirs that may not include family members by law, or want to create tight controls about when an heir inherits their assets.
+Perhaps you own a business, or even have special needs children or grandchildren to think about when you are gone and how they are cared for.

 David But for today's discussion, we are covering basic revocable living trusts and the potential need for this in addition to or instead of a basic will.
 We touched on this way back in Podcast #6, If You Don't Have a Will Your Family May Not Be Protected so let’s first quickly revisit what an estate and estate planning is for the purpose of today's topic: